XuewenWangUGA/TRcaller/README.md

 Update Java run environment if necessary.
 The software will use the Java runtime environment (SE) V17.

 If your computer has an old version of Java runtime, please install the newest Java or Java SE 17 or higher from https://www.oracle.com/java/technologies/downloads/.
 Either Java or Java SE should work.
-In this case, you should put path before java. e.g. the dwonloaded java binary is in c:/java21/bin; then type the command to run TRcaller as the followings:
+In this case, you should put path before java. e.g. the dwonloaded java binary is in c:/java21/bin; then type the command to run TRcaller as follows:

 `javaPath=c:/java21/bin`